 session will be the IPC's last this year.

 The IPC's performance, which outpaced the S&P 500 index's

-12 percent rise in 2012, was based on growing investor
+12 percent rise in 2012, was based around growing

-confidence in the country's finances, an improvement in the U.S.
+investor confidence in the country's finances, an improvement in

-economy and optimism that Mexico's newly elected government
+the U.S. economy, and optimism that the country's newly elected

 "The deficits are controlled, the exchange rate is

 manageable, we have plenty of foreign reserves, both internally